AlexsLemonade/scpca-docs/docs/download_files.md

 For [`AnnData` objects (`.h5ad` files)](#detailed-folder-structure-for-individual-samples-with-cite-seq-adt-data), the quantified CITE-seq expression data is included as a separate file with the suffix `_adt.h5ad`.

 The below image shows the expected file structure for an example custom dataset.
-For more information on the detailed contents of the project folders for each data format and modality, see the [Project downloads section](#project-downloads).
+For more details about the project folder contents for each data format and modality, see the [Project downloads section](#project-downloads).

 ### Download folder structure for custom downloads:
 ![custom dataset download](images/custom-dataset-generic.png){width="600"}